RAISE-2

-RAISE-2 (RApid Innovative payload demonstration SatellitE-2) is a smallsat for technology demonstration, part of the Japanese space agency JAXA's Innovative Satellite Technology Demonstration Program.
+RAISE-2 (RApid Innovative payload demonstration SatellitE-2) was a smallsat for technology demonstration, part of the Japanese space agency JAXA's Innovative Satellite Technology Demonstration Program.
 RAISE-2 was launched on 9 November 2021 as the main satellite of Innovative Satellite Technology Demonstration-2.
 RAISE-2 was developed by Mitsubishi Electric.

+RAISE-2 was decommissioned on 7 April 2023.

 Instruments

-RAISE-2 carries six payloads that will each be tested in orbit during its one year mission.
+RAISE-2 carried six payloads that were tested in orbit during its one year mission.
 The payloads were selected in December 2018.